-Why Ski Here: Arapahoe Basin (or A-Basin to the locals) in Colorado is a favorite of residents and visitors for its lack of glitz, glam and pretense.
-Located just 68 miles west of Denver, the mountain offers some of the highest skiable terrain in North America.
-Still, you’ll find that 10% of the trails are beginner level and 30% are intermediate.
+Why ski here: The Arapahoe Basin (or A-Basin to the locals) ski resort in Colorado is a favorite of residents and visitors for its lack of glitz, glam and pretense.
+Located just 68 miles west of Denver, the mountain offers some of the highest skiable terrain in North America, peaking at 13,050 feet on its east wall and averaging about 350 inches of snow a year.
+Not an expert skier?
+No problem.
+You’ll find that 10% of the 140+ trails are beginner level and 30% are intermediate.

-When to Go: Arapahoe Basin has the longest ski season in all of Colorado (October to June, and sometimes even July).
+When to go: Arapahoe Basin, located in the Arapahoe National Forest, is known for having the longest ski season in all of Colorado (October to June, and sometimes even July).

-What’s in the Area: Thanks to the free local bus system, the Summit Stage, it’s easy to explore and stay (A-Basin does not have lodging) in the nearby towns of Keystone, Dillon, Silverthorne, Frisco and Breckenridge that are filled with breweries, restaurants and shops.
+What’s in the area: A-Basin does not have on-site lodging, but thanks to the free local bus system, called the Summit Stage, it’s easy to explore and stay in the nearby towns of Keystone, Dillon, Silverthorne, Frisco and Breckenridge that are filled with breweries, restaurants and shops.

-How to Save: Single-day lift tickets purchased at the window will be in the range of $90, but purchasing in advance can save up to 40%.
-Or you can purchase a multiday Elevation Pass, which is basically getting 3 days of skiing at A-Basin for what you would pay for just 1 day at other resorts in Summit County.
+Local discounts: For the 2020-21 ski season, tickets need to be purchased in advance online.
+Those purchases typically are 40% cheaper than buying tickets at the window anyway.
+You also can purchase a multiday pass, which is basically getting three days of skiing at A-Basin for what you would pay for just one day at other resorts in Summit County.

 Photo courtesy of BoltonValley.com

-Why Ski Here: Perfect for a family-friendly ski vacation, this destination in Bolton Valley, Vermont, is compact, and ski in/ski out lodging is close by.
-Bolton also has the most extensive backcountry skiing in the area with more than 100 kilometers of Nordic trails for skiing and snowshoeing with 15 kilometers groomed.
-When it comes to night skiing, Bolton is the only ski resort in Vermont with lift-served night skiing (all the others have rope tows), open until 8 p.m. during the week and 10 p.m. on the weekends.
-Bolton Valley might not have all of the extras that the larger resorts do, but the terrain is varied and the 71 trails offer a great mix of beginner to expert level.
+Why ski here: Perfect for a family-friendly and affordable ski vacation, Bolton Valley Resort in Vermont is compact, and ski in/ski out lodging is close by.
+Bolton also has the most extensive backcountry skiing in the area, with more than 100 kilometers of Nordic trails for skiing and snowshoeing, and 15 kilometers groomed.
+Bolton is the only ski resort in Vermont with lift-served night skiing (all the others have rope tows), open as late as 10 p.m.
+Bolton Valley might not have all of the extras that the larger resorts do, but the terrain is varied, and the 71 Alpine trails offer a great mix of beginner to expert level.

-What’s in the Area: Your first stop should be in Waterbury, Vermont, for a tour of Ben & Jerry’s Factory—it’s never too cold for ice cream!
+What’s in the area: When covid-19 restrictions are lifted, your first stop should be in nearby Waterbury, Vermont, for a tour of Ben & Jerry’s Factory because it’s never too cold for ice cream!
 The small town is also the crossroads of Vermont’s hopping craft brewery scene where you’ll find breweries, shops and eateries along the quaint New England-style downtown area.

 Just 30 minutes away, nestled along the shores of Lake Champlain, is the much larger city of Burlington.
-Head to Church Street Market in the heart of downtown where you’ll find unique boutiques as well as live entertainment and great dining options.
+Head to Church Street Marketplace in the heart of downtown to find unique boutiques as well as live entertainment and great dining options.

-How to Save: Single-day lift tickets are $59 during the week and $69 on the weekends, but tickets are always cheaper if you buy them in advance online instead of at the ticket window.
-There’s also a Ski & Stay Package that covers accommodations, lift tickets, breakfast and access to the Sports Complex that has a hot tub, pool, basketball and tennis courts and an entire game room with activities for kids.
-Active military and their family members get 50% off their tickets (most resorts only give the discount to the person in the military).
+Local discounts: Single-day lift tickets are between $50 and $100, and tickets are 60% if you buy them in advance online instead of at the ticket window.
+Keep an eye out for packages that can cover accommodations, lift tickets, breakfast and access to lots of other amenities.
+Active military and their dependents get 50% off specified tickets and passes (most resorts only give the discount to the person in the military).

 Mt.
 Bachelor in Oregon

-Located in the Deschutes National Forest, it’s the fifth largest ski resort in the country, thanks to the addition of the Cloudchaser lift that opened in the 2016–2017 season.
+Located in the Deschutes National Forest, Mt.
+Bachelor is the one of the largest ski resorts in the U.S., thanks to the addition of the Cloudchaser lift.

-What’s in the Area: The nearby village of Bend has transformed from a sleepy lumber town to a place filled with quirky shops, restaurants and the famous Deschutes Brewery.
-If you’d prefer to keep playing outdoors, consider taking a sled dog ride through the snow-covered Cascades, go cross-country skiing on the Nordic trails of Mt.
-Bachelor or snowshoe on freshly powered trails at Tetherow Resort.
+What’s in the area: The nearby village of Bend has transformed from a sleepy lumber town to a place filled with quirky shops, restaurants and the famous Deschutes Brewery.
+If you’d prefer to keep playing outdoors, consider taking a sled-dog ride through the snow-covered Cascades, go cross-country skiing on the Nordic trails of Mt.
+Bachelor, or snowshoe on freshly powered trails at nearby Tetherow Resort.

 Solitude Mountain Resort in Utah